 Massage stimulates your body to release endorphins, the natural pain-killing, mood-lifting substances.

-HypnoBirthing is a complete birth education programme, that teaches simple but specific self hypnosis, relaxation and breathing techniques for a better birth.
+Hypnobirthing is a complete birth education program, that teaches simple but specific self hypnosis, relaxation and breathing techniques for a better birth.

 Changing positions, and moving around during labour and birth, offers several benefits: increased comfort / reduced pain, distraction, and an enhanced sense of control.
 Having something active to do can relieve the sense of being overwhelmed and out of control.